BearMetalWeb/BearMetalWeb.github.io/BUILDING.md

 On top of these requirements, make sure you install Cairo Graphics and pngquant.
 Reference [this guide.](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/)

-After the requirements are installed, ou can run `mkdocs serve` or `python -m mkdocs serve` in your local website directory.
+After the requirements are installed, you can run `mkdocs serve` or `python -m mkdocs serve` in your local website directory.